What is Ketogenic Diet?

 In general, it is safe to say that the initiation of the ketogenic diet should only be considered after a detailed consultation with a nutritionist.
 This can reduce several risks.

 A ketogenic diet can also cause constipation since it is very low in fibrous foods.
-Along with that, low carb and sugar diet can also affect brain physiology resulting in fuzzy brain and mood swings.
+Along with that, a low carb and sugar diet can also affect brain physiology resulting in fuzzy brain and mood swings.
 According to McManus, ‘The brain needs sugar from healthy carbohydrates to function.
 Low-carb diets may cause confusion and irritability.’
 In the beginning phases of the keto diet, some might develop keto flu since the body is still trying to adapt to the new energy source.
 The features of keto flu include:

 - Low blood sugar